gudyfte/chat-application/README.md

 I am updating project source code.
-I will post code on Github later.
+I will post new code on Github later.